 What are my Financial Options?

-Figuring out how to pay for coding bootcamp is another challenge all on it’s own.
+Figuring out how to pay for coding bootcamp is another challenge when preparing for your break into tech.
 While the cost can vary per program, the financial options are generally the same.
 Options include:

-- Choose a program that offers deferred payment or an income sharing agreement (ISA)
+- Choose a program that offers deferred payment or an income share agreement (ISA)

 - Crowd-fund your education